-I think my single whites doesn't suit any of this cherries.
+I think my single whites don't suit any of these cherries.
 No smell, no hair, sticky.
 What it can be?

 [edited by wcutler 2012apr12:]Judging by the size of the blossoms (5cm), I think this is 'Tai Haku'.
 It's at 26 Ave and 158 St.

 I decided to add new photos of this tree, two weeks later leaves became green, still some nice looking big flowers(last three photos)

 This area is not even on the map yet, 26Ave & 158Str, behind and left of the London drugs.
 26 Akebonos around this area and I saw 3 more on parking lot

 7 Akebonos(lucky number) at the entrance 24Ave & 157Str